What Is Cybersecurity Asset Management — And Why It Matters in 2026

 Least-privilege access grants users and service accounts only the minimum permissions required for their role.
 Review and revoke excessive privileges quarterly — a practice that directly reduces the blast radius of compromised credentials.

 Privileged Access Management (PAM) implements just-in-time privileged access for administrators.
-Require MFA, session recording, and approval workflows for access to domain controllers, database servers, and firewall management interfaces.
+Require multi-factor authentication, session recording, and approval workflows for access to domain controllers, database servers, and firewall management interfaces.

 Continuous authentication moves beyond one-time login to ongoing validation of user identity and device health.
-Terminate sessions when device posture degrades or anomalous behavior is detected.
+Sessions terminate when device posture degrades or anomalous behavior is detected.

 Network Segmentation for Compliance